The “Vanilla and Spice” Approach to Making Money

 As government continues to create money out of thin air, the demand for cryptocurrency has risen.
 While the cryptocurrencies themselves are too volatile for my taste, I think blockchain, the technology behind cryptocurrencies, could have extensive applications in the future.

 As for marijuana (and other psychoactive substances such as “magic mushrooms”), momentum for legalization continues.
 The market could explode exponentially.
 But the challenge with these markets is that the companies are usually very small and there isn’t much research material available to analyze them.

 Editor’s Note: Our colleague Scott Chan just alluded to the mainstreaming of drugs that have been illicit.
 Did you know that the marijuana revolution is happening all over again?
 Well, it’s true, but for a different psychoactive substance.
 All-natural magic mushrooms are on the fast-track to getting approval for medical use and they could dominate health markets.

 Magic mushrooms are destined to play key roles in the future of therapy, in medicine and psychiatry.
-Our research team has unearthed one company that’s positioned to win it all.
-Click here for details.
+That’s why you should consider our premium trading service, Marijuana Profit Alert.

 Helmed by our editorial director John Persinos, Marijuana Profit Alert pinpoints the best investments in the psychotropic revolution.
 Click here to learn about John’s latest trades.